WHERE IS IT?

-WHERE IS IT?
-On the south bank of the River Clyde, directly across from the SEC and neighbouring BBC Scotland.
+To the west of the city centre on the south bank of the River Clyde, directly across from the SEC and adjacent to BBC Scotland.

 One of the newest attractions in Glasgow, the five-star Science Centre is comprised of three buildings built on the south bank of the River Clyde; the Science Mall, which resembles a slice of orange lying on its side, the IMAX Cinema and the Glasgow Tower.
 The Mall, a fusion of titanium and glass, houses a theatre and a planetarium, while the IMAX Cinema stands separate in a cocoon-like building.